Fancy a Pint? Somewhere with a bit of history?

 Finally on our list, Ye Olde Man & Scythe is a public house on Churchgate in Bolton, in Greater Manchester.
 The earliest recorded mention of its name is in a charter from 1251, making it one of the oldest public houses in Britain and the oldest in Bolton.

 There are aproximately 40,000 pubs in England, so there are quite a few pubs claiming to be Britain’s oldest watering hole.
 It is safe to say that there are a lot of very old pubs across the country!
 Each one with its own unique history, and stories to tell, it’s hard not to be fascinated by the ancient inns of England.
 Even though the debate over oldest actual building and longest serving will always come into play.
-Each county has lovely old pubs, full of character and unique stories and legends.
+There are lovely old pubs, full of character and unique stories and legends ready to serve you a pint.

 For more information on Historic Pubs take a look at the Real Heritage Pub Guide the definitive guide to the nation’s most important historic pub interiors.